rr-wfm/MSBuild.Sdk.SqlProj/README.md

     </ItemGroup>
 </Project>
 ```
+> Note: Warnings suppressed at the project level are always applied to every file in the project, regardless of what is configured at the file level.

 ## Pre- and post deployment scripts
 Support for pre- and post deployment scripts has been added in version 1.1.0.
 These scripts will be automatically executed when deploying the `.dacpac` to SQL Server.